EU-US Privacy Shield Privacy Statement

 In compliance with the Principles, Innodata is committed to resolve any concerns with respect to your privacy.
 Individuals with inquiries or complaints regarding this Privacy Statement should first contact Innodata using the contact information provided below, in which case Innodata will investigate and attempt to internally resolve any complaints and disputes regarding the use and disclosure of Personal Information.

-If you are an individual in the EU and have utilized Innodata’s internal dispute resolution process, but your complaint or dispute remains unresolved, Innodata is committed to utilizing the independent dispute resolution process of the International Centre for Dispute Resolution/American Arbitration Association (ICRD/AAA) based in the United States with respect to all unresolved privacy complaints (except complaints regarding Human Resources Data) under the EU-US Privacy Shield Framework.
+If you are an individual in the EU or UK and have utilized Innodata’s internal dispute resolution process, but your complaint or dispute remains unresolved, Innodata is committed to utilizing the independent dispute resolution process of the International Centre for Dispute Resolution/American Arbitration Association (ICRD/AAA) based in the United States with respect to all unresolved privacy complaints (except complaints regarding Human Resources Data) under the EU-US Privacy Shield Framework.
 If you do not receive timely acknowledgement of your complaint, or if your compliant is not satisfactorily addressed, please visit the ICRD/AAA website at https://apps.adr.org/webfile/ for more information on how to file a complaint.
 Note that in some limited cases with respect to compliance with the EU-US Privacy Shield, you may be able to invoke binding arbitration before the Privacy Shield Panel to be created by the US Department of Commerce and European Commission.

 Innodata reserves the right to change this Privacy Statement from time to time consistent with the Privacy Shield Principles as well as applicable law.
 Innodata will post any revised policy on this website.